-If you think you have IBS, but have some of the symptoms listed above, don't attempt to self-diagnose.
-Consult with your doctor.
+Don't attempt to self-diagnose if you think you have IBS and have some of the symptoms listed above.
+Talk to your doctor.

 IBS is often confused with inflammatory bowel disease (IBD).
-The names may sound similar, but they are not the same and require very different treatment approaches.
+The names may sound similar, but they aren’t the same and require very different treatment approaches.

 IBD is a group of chronic or recurring diseases of the gastrointestinal tract.
 In IBD, the immune system malfunctions, attacking cells in the intestines.
 The body responds by sending white blood cells to the intestinal linings, resulting in chronic inflammation.

 Although many symptoms are similar to those of IBS, people with Crohn's are more likely to have fever, rectal bleeding, weight loss, and a decrease in appetite.
-People with Crohn's are at increased risk of colon cancer.
+People with Crohn's have an increased risk of colon cancer.